skompc/FreeLiberatorDx2/README.md

 Q: How do I patch the game!

-A: There is a video on my YouTube channel on how to do this here: https://youtu.be/U4BZSEMW9XM The Server now supports the original APK with mitm patches.
+A: There is a video on my YouTube channel on how to do this [here](https://youtu.be/U4BZSEMW9XM) The Server now supports the original APK with mitm patches.
 You no longer have to do that pesky .so patching!

 ----------------------